FeaXR/Windows-Wifi-Password-Exporter-and-Importer/README.md

 Sometimes you need an easy way to back up and restore your WiFi passwords.

-To run the script from PowerShell or CMD without altering your execution policy, run the commands:
+To run the script from PowerShell or CMD without altering your execution policy, run the commands in the folder that the script files are located:
 ```
 powershell -ExecutionPolicy ByPass -File .\wifi_export.ps1
 ```